presto105/HLA-classI-tumorigenesis/README.md

 # HLA-ClassI-Tumorigenesis
 ![](https://i.imgur.com/552qtze.png)

- HLA-I is an important factor in killing tumor cells along with CD8+ T cells.
+ HLA-I is an important molecule in killing tumor cells along with CD8+ T cells.
 CD8+ T cells recognize and kill tumor cells with HLA-I tumor antigens in early tumorigenesis, the efficiency of which differs according to antigen recognition coverage.
 We assessed the tumor type- and driver mutation-specificity in the association between tumor onset age and HLA-I zygosity.

 <br/>